wp-plugins/zedity/readme.txt

 == Installation ==

-Here are two standard options to install Zedity:
+Here are two options to install Zedity:

 **Option A - From your WordPress dashboard:**